- Visiting Chesapeake?

 How do I apply for real estate tax relief?

 Call the Commissioner of the Revenue’s Office to schedule a personal appointment.
-The application process usually takes less than thirty minutes to complete and involves the applicant supplying documentation of the household’s gross income and owners' resources.
+The application process involves the applicant supplying documentation of the household’s gross income, owners' resources, and other official papers as required.
+Appointments for first-time applicants are taken at the main office located in City Hall at 306 Cedar Road.

 What is the deadline for applying?